A Negative Correlation Strategy for Bracketing in Difference-in-Differences: A General DID Bracketing Strategy

 \subsubsection{Falsification Testing}

-In the context of DID, investigators often conduct a falsification test by testing for parallel trends in pre-treatment time periods \citep[ch.
-5]{Angrist:2009}.
-In this section, we outline how the key partial identification assumption (Assumption~\ref{assum4}) can be tested indirectly via falsification.
-Recall that Assumption~\ref{assum4} requires that for every pair of adjacent time points in the study period, the changes in outcome for the two control groups bound the change in outcome for the treated group if the treated group were untreated.
-The falsification test is based on the assumption that if the monotone trends relationship holds in a pair of unused adjacent time periods prior to the study period, say $t= t_1^*, t_2^*$, then it is plausible that the monotone trends relationship also holds in the study period ($t= 2, \dots, T$).
+In the context of DID, investigators often conduct a falsification test by testing for parallel trends in pre-treatment time periods \citep[Chapter 5]{Angrist:2009}.
+Our falsification test is similar in principle, where we test whether the monotone trends relationship holds in a pair of unused adjacent time periods prior to the study period, say $t= t_1^*, t_2^*$.